ivan-kleshnin/cyclejs-examples/README.md

 ## Learn

-See index.html in example folders.
 Examples are given in order of increasing complexity so it's better to review them sequentially.
 Every next app in a single group contains minimal meaningful changeset to the previous one.
 The best way of learning is comparison.
 And to compare you just diff files.